alexmt/argo-ecosystem-demo/README.md

 ### Argo CD

-We are going to use Argo CD to perform the demo and to observe what it happening in the Kubernetes cluster.
+We are going to use Argo CD to perform the demo and to observe what is happening in the Kubernetes cluster.
 Run the following command to install the Argo CD:

 ```